University of Graz: Faculties and Institutions

+The Faculty of Medicine was spun off into a separate university in 2003 by the University Act 2002, with effect from 1 January 2004: Medical University of Graz.
+Until the completion of the new medical campus on the grounds of the LKH Graz, the Medical University of Graz continued to use the building of the former pre-clinical center on the grounds of the University of Graz.
+After the Medical University moved out, the building was demolished to make way for the Graz Center of Physics, which is scheduled for completion in 2030.

 Since Graz was the capital of the then multiethnic Duchy of Styria, Slovenes from Lower Styria came there to study.
 It has served as a gateway to South-East Europe for Austrian scholars, scientists and businesses.
 The establishment of the Department for Slovene Language and Literature at the University of Graz, for example, laid the foundation for scholarly studies of Slovenian culture, literature, and language bundled in the so-called Slovene studies.

+Studies

+Regular studies

+Within the framework of regular full-time studies, the University of Graz offers degrees at bachelor's, master's, and PhD levels.
+In two diploma programs at the faculties of law and Catholic theology, the title "Magister/Magistra" can also be obtained.